EugeneBichel/Database-Types/README.md

 Some NoSQL databases can be key-value and document-oriented as Couchbase

+##### what is difference between Key-value and document-oriented databases [13]:
+ "The fundamental difference is that a pure key-value database doesn’t understand what’s stored in the value and limits developers to a simple interface of SETS and GETS, while a document database understands the format in which documents are stored and can therefore provide richer functionality for developers, such as access to documents through queries.

+ It’s probably not surprising that pure key-value and document databases have evolved quite differently during the early years of the NoSQL industry.
+Since the development environment of a pure key-value database is by its nature very limited, developers of pure key-value databases have focused their resources on easy scalability, high performance, and reliability at scale.
+On the other hand, developers of document databases have generally focused their resources on building a rich developer environment with oodles of features but are often criticized for poor scalability, performance, and reliability at scale.

+ As a result, applications developers have too often had to make a difficult tradeoff: do I opt for the scalability, performance, and reliability advantages of a pure key value database and live with a simple developer API, or do I pick the richer developer API of a document database and live with poorer scalability, performance, and reliability?"

 ### Keep thoughts about
 - CAP guarantees if looks at distributed computing ("a shared-data system can have at most two of the three following properties: Consistency, Availability, and tolerance to network Partitions"[3])
     - C - consistency: "all clients always have the same view of the data"[2]